The contest consists of two parts: a two-stage individual competition

 to each school along with statistical results of the exams.

 The size of the contest will be limited to 700 max participants.
 Math bowl is limited to 64 teams.
 Each high school may register up to 30 students, and three of its participants may form a math bowl team.
-If 64 math bowl teams have not registered and paid their fees by October 30th 2014, each high school will be permitted to enter a second team in the tournament.
+If 64 math bowl teams have not registered and paid their fees by Not set yet., each high school will be permitted to enter a second team in the tournament.